Please select the country or location you would like to see content from.

 Diabetics and people with phenylketonuria need to be careful when taking the liquid, effervescent tablet, and chewable tablet forms of acetaminophen as they may contain sugar or aspartame; it may be best for them to avoid these formulations.

 Acetaminophen can interact with other medicines, such as warfarin, lomitapide, cholestyramine, and leflunamide.
-If you take any prescription, over-the-counter or herbal medicines we recommend you ask your doctor or pharmacist to check they are safe to take alongside paracetamol.
+If you take any prescription, over-the-counter or herbal medicines we recommend you ask your doctor or pharmacist to check if they are safe to take alongside acetaminophen.

 Side effects are generally uncommon for acetaminophen.